-The BetSlayer arbitrage software is pretty light on features on the whole, but otherwise a decent enough option.
+The BetSlayer arbing software is pretty light on features on the whole, but otherwise a decent enough option.

 The 7 day limit will not appeal to those who plan on using the free software for a long time, but for those who are planning on upgrading eventually, 7 days is more than enough time to decide if you like it or not.

-Access the BetSlayer free arbitrage betting software by clicking on the button below.
+Access the BetSlayer free sure betting software by clicking on the button below.

 OddsMonkey is a site that focuses predominantly on matched betting rather than arbitrage betting, but their OddsMatcher tool can be used to find arbitrage opportunities, so I have included it here.

 The OddsMatcher was primarily developed to help punters interested in doing some matched betting (taking advantage of sign up bonuses), but it can double as an arb hunting service as well.